approov/quickstart-ios-swift-alamofire/SHAPES-EXAMPLE.md

    <img src="readme-images/shape.png" width="256" title="Shape">
 </p>

 This contacts `https://shapes.approov.io/v1/shapes` to get the name of a random shape.
-It gets a shape and a status code 200 since it does not authenticate the request.
-Next, you will add Approov into the app so that it can generate valid Approov tokens and get shapes from an endpoint that requires authentication.
+This endpoint is protected with an API key that is built into the code, and therefore can be easily extracted from the app.

+The subsequent steps of this guide show you how to provide better protection, either using an Approov token or by migrating the API key to become an Approov managed secret.

-## ADD THE APPROOV SDK AND THE APPROOV SERVICE ALAMOFIRE
+## ADD THE APPROOV SERVICE ALAMOFIRE

 Get the latest Approov SDK by using `swift package manager`.
 The repository located at `https://github.com/approov/approov-service-alamofire.git` includes as a dependency the closed source Approov SDK alonside the `Alamofire SDK` and includes branches pointing to the relevant Approov SDK release versions.
 The `approov-service-alamofire` is actually an open source wrapper layer that allows you to easily use Approov with Alamofire.